chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 1. Horizontal translation of a particle along the x-axis
 2. Horizontal translation of a particle along the y-axis
-3. Vertical translation of a particle
+3. Vertical translation of a particle along the z-axis
 4. Particle going across the vessel on a diagonal line